Herbert, short-handed defense lead Chargers past Fins 23-17

 INJURIES

 Dolphins: Wilson suffered an ankle injury during the second quarter.
-Safety Eric Rowe had a hamstring injury in the third.
+Safety Eric Rowe had a hamstring injury in the third quarter.

 UP NEXT